Apr 26, 2019

 The more specific you can make an email, the better.
 However, not every email needs to be super segmented, such as newsletters.
 It’s okay to have regular sends that go out to everyone, but one-off emails that only apply to certain groups can be personalized.

 Your brand’s email strategy will depend upon the nature of your business.
 The important thing here is to do what feels natural with your customers, and don’t send an email just because you think you should.
 Ask yourself, “What will the reader get out of this email?”
-If there’s more value in it for you than the subscriber, consider skipping it.
+If there’s more value in it for you then the subscriber, consider skipping it.